dgzlopes/tcp-latency/README.md

 4. Send a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) and bug [me](https://github.com/dgzlopes) until it gets merged and published.

 Some things that would be great to have:
-- Add at the end of human_output statistics (ping-like).
+- Add transmitted vs received statistics (e.g packet loss)
-- Add documentation (Sphinx?).
-- Add Ipv6 support.
+- Add bytes information (ping-like)
-- Add support for machine-readable output (JSON?XML?).
+- Add support for machine-readable output (JSON,XML,YAML).
 - Add automated releases with TravisCI.
-- Add codecov.
-- Improve formatting in human_output to feel more like ping.
 - Improve test suite.
 - Improve `How to contribute` information (pyenv, tox, pre-commit...)